Serving all people by providing personalized health and wellness through exemplary care, education and research.

 NSAIDs sometimes cause bleeding in the stomach and gastrointestinal tract in older adults and others.
 This is true even in normal dosages.
 Also, children and teens under 19 should never take aspirin.
 It can cause a rare but potentially fatal condition called Reye syndrome.

 One of the most serious problems with OTC pain relievers is taking too much of them at any one time.
-If you take more of a drug than is recommended, it can cause health problems.
+If you take more of a medicine than is recommended, it can cause health problems.
 If you frequently take too much acetaminophen, it can cause serious liver damage and even death.
 Acetaminophen is the leading cause of acute liver failure in the U.S. Overuse of NSAIDs can cause kidney disease and kidney failure or serious stomach bleeding.

 Another problem is taking pain relievers for many days.
 Most of these medicines have a recommended maximum number of days that you should take them.
 Look for this information on the product label.
 Some medicines can be used safely in the long term for chronic pain such as arthritis.
-You should talk about this with your doctor.
+You should talk about this with your healthcare provider.

 Alcohol is a concern with some OTC pain relievers, especially acetaminophen.
 Taking acetaminophen and drinking alcohol can lead to liver damage and failure.
-If you frequently have 3 or more drinks a day, talk with your doctor before taking acetaminophen.
+If you frequently have 3 or more drinks a day, talk with your healthcare provider before taking acetaminophen.
 Alcohol can also increase an NSAID's risk of causing gastrointestinal bleeding and ulcers.
 Alcohol should never be used with an OTC pain reliever containing codeine.
 Mixing alcohol and opioids can cause difficulty breathing and even death.

 Be especially careful when giving OTC pain relievers to children.
 Use only the special device that comes with the package to measure out a dose.
 And never give a child more than the recommended dosage.
 Also, check other medicines your child is taking to make sure you are not accidentally double-dosing.

 Medicines that contain codeine can make you feel very sleepy.
 This can be risky for you and those around you.
 In many cases, medicines with codeine are meant to be taken before bedtime, so make sure you are following all directions carefully.
 Codeine can also cause nausea and constipation.